 While vaping around your animals is broadly safe, it’s important to be informed about some simple tricks that can keep them safe.
 These include:

 Being a cautious cat: Felines are especially vulnerable to a range of chemicals that would be otherwise reasonably safe for us to consume such as THC or nicotine.
 Switching to a vaporizer can help keep your emissions down and ensure your pet’s exposure is minimised.
 Always try to ensure that the utmost care is taken not to excessively vape around your cat if you are using a nicotine product and always let them chase your clouds in a well-ventilated area.

 Enjoying some fresh air: Make sure that you ventilate your home so that your pet has the best air quality.
 This can be as simple as opening windows, turning on a fan, or vaping in your garden or at door leading outside.
 As we tend to stay stationary when we vape, smokers’ dogs can often become overweight or unfit.
 The next time you’re vaping, maybe take them outside for a brief walk – helping you stay in shape and letting your pet get some valuable exercise.

 Taking care: Make sure that any of your devices or cartridges are kept away from your animals.
 The smell of vaping materials or e liquids can be very tempting to a hungry hound or curious cat and, before long, your pet can break into cartridges and cause serious harm.
 This can result in poisoning or damage to their mouths or stomachs from broken glass.
-Picking up a sturdy case to keep your e liquids in can help dissuade your pet and avoid accidents from spills and breakages.
+Picking up a sturdy e-liquid carry case to keep your e-juice safe can help dissuade your pet and avoid accidents from spills and breakages.
 If you want to find other products that can help protect your pet, you can check out our online store to pick up some helpful protective accessories.